-There are a number of Ordinary Watercourses in Halton.
-The majority of these have been identified in the Halton SFRA.
+The locations of known ordinary watercourses have been identified in the Halton SFRA.
 Flooding of watercourses is associated with the exceedance of channel capacity during higher flows.
 The process of flooding on watercourses depends on a number of characteristics associated with the catchment including; geographical location and variation in rainfall, steepness of the channel and surrounding floodplain and infiltration and rate of runoff associated with urban and rural catchments.

-4.3.2 Surface Water Flooding (Pluvial)
+2.3.2 Surface Water Flooding (Pluvial)